titon/toolkit/docs/en/components/grid.md

 );
 ```

-Alternatively, you could modify the `$breakpoint-range-*` variables to alter breakpoints as the Grid
+Alternatively, you could modify the `$breakpoint-range-*` variables to alter the breakpoints as the Grid
 inherits these values.

 <div class="notice is-info">